BhathiyaPrasad/simple-todo-list/readme.md

 This is a Simple todo app

-used languages are html, javascript, css
+Used languages are html, javascript, css

 In HTML we mainly use input tag